A Bayesian Model of Dose-Response for Cancer Drug Studies: Posterior inference

+A natural candidate for sampling from such a distribution is elliptical slice sampling \citep{murray:etal:2010:elliptical-slice-sampling}, an empirically successful exact MCMC method for sampling from distributions with arbitrary likelihoods and multivariate normal priors.
+Elliptical slice sampling builds on the idea of slice sampling \citep{neal:2003:slice-sampling}, an MCMC algorithm that, given a point $x$, samples a new point $x'$ by first drawing a value $u$ uniformly over the range $0$ up to the likehood of $x$, and then by drawing $x'$ uniformly from the set of points whose likelihood is at least $u$.
+Computing the set of points whose likelihood is above a certain threshold is infeasible in general, and thus some form of rejection sampling is required.
+Unfortunately, in high dimensions, these rejection rates will be very large.

+However, when we have a multivariate normal prior, we may utilize the fact that the contours of equal probability on the multivariate normal distribution are elliptical regions.
+Elliptical slice sampling exploits this observation by sampling a point $v$ from the prior distribution and computing the ellipse $\{x \cos(\theta) + v \sin(\theta) : \theta \in [-\pi, \pi]\}$ containing both $x$ and $v$.
+Then, as in slice sampling, it samples a likelihood $u$ and then performs a form of rejection sampling to sample $x'$ uniformly from the set of points \emph{on the ellipse} whose likelihood is at least $u$.
+Note that when the likelihood is reasonably smooth, there will always be a reasonably large interval of points around $x$ on the interval above this likelihood, and we will not have too many rejections.
+However, when the likelihood has hard constraints, these regions can be very small and lead to high rejection rates.

-We extend elliptical slice sampling to directly handle constrained multivariate normal priors.
-Our approach is a generalization of the analytic slice sampling procedure of \citet{fagan:etal:2016:analytic-slice-sampling} for truncated multivariate normals.
+To address this, we extend elliptical slice sampling to directly handle constrained multivariate normal priors.
+The approach, which we call generalized analytic slice sampling (GASS), is a natural extension of the analytic slice sampling procedure of \citet{fagan:etal:2016:analytic-slice-sampling} for truncated multivariate normals.
 The key difference is that the original analytic slice sampler only considered centered truncated multivariate normals with no likelihood component.
-Generalizing this procedure to handle the more general case in \cref{eqn:gass:setup} introduces several edge cases.
+Generalizing this procedure to handle the more general case in \cref{eqn:gass:setup} requires handling several edge cases.